Elizabeth Gould (illustrator): Legacy and commemoration

 A complete account of her life, The Story of Elizabeth Gould, was published by Alec Chisholm in 1944.
 Little was known about her until 1938, when a collection of her letters written from Australia was discovered, which were the basis for the book.
-Now housed in the Mitchell Library, the letters reveal Elizabeth as a charming, cultured, talented woman, both a musically and artistically.
+Now housed in the Mitchell Library, the letters reveal Elizabeth as a charming, cultured, talented woman, both musically and artistically.
 A more recent book showcases hundreds of Gould's illustrations and documents her impressive yet short career as scientific illustrator.

 The Gouldian finch (Chloebia gouldiae) and Mrs. Gould's sunbird (Aethopyga gouldiae) were named in her honor.
 John Gould named the Gouldian Finch in memory of his wife, stating "It was with feelings of the purest affection that I ventured, in the folio edition, to dedicate this lovely bird to the memory of my late wife, who for many years laboriously assisted me with her pencil, accompanied me to Australia, and cheerfully interested herself in all my pursuits."
 Mrs. Gould's sunbird was also named for Elizabeth, this time by Nicholas Vigors, a friend of the Gould's and contributor to John Gould's work.

 Although the Goulds spent less than two years in Australia, The Birds of Australia remains the definitive work on the subject.

 A copy of A Century of Birds from the Himalaya Mountains, illustrated by Gould, and the property of Sir Stephen Glynne by original subscription, held ever since by the Gladstone family of Hawarden Castle, was offered for auction by Chrisities estimate £20,000–30,000 in July 2023.